codeSmithDave/plant-inventory/README.md

  - add temporary test data to PlantsController (to be replaced by DB)
  - add API versioning support (Asp.Versioning.Mvc, Asp.Versioning.Mvc.ApiExplorer)

  features/frontendInitialApiConnection:
   - add axios dependency for api calls
   - create basic axios api calls and singleton; add some error catching
   - add new test data to the backend PlantsController sample
   - display sample data on the frontend (split in 2 sections, 1 displaying record received via ID, and the next section displaying all records)

+ features/paginationSetupV1:
+  - create new TableContainer component: to hold table + pagination
+  - create new Pagination component: generic pagination widget - to be used for custom pagination of table datasets
+  - install daisyUI (used to remove large css classes that are common with TailwindCSS); intrigued in testing it out to see if it should be used in future projects